tsuhagia/RINRUS-public/README.md

 TODO:
 -write QM/MM input files with RINRUS-designed QM regions
--write FSAPT and I/FSAPT input files in PSI4
+-write FSAPT and I/FSAPT input files in PSI4 (scripts to process PSI4 FSAPT calculations and build QM-cluster models of enzymes with non-covalently bonded substrates will be available shortly)
 -write ORCA and TURBOMOLE QM-cluster model input files
 -automated network graph visualization of RINRUS models